-China has overtaken the US as the word's top market for smartphones and tablets.
+China has overtaken the US as the world's top market for smart devices — tablets and smartphones running Apple's iOS or Google's Android operating system.

 That's the conclusion of a new report by Flurry Analytics, which tracks usage and device characteristics across a large number of mobile apps.